Micro Loans Guide

 We provide on-demand capital to tide you over till your cash begins to flow again.
 Say you run a landscaping business and a large customer is slow to pay.
 You still need to pay your crew while you wait for the customer.
 Fundbox is ideal for this scenario.
 If approved, you can draw on your Fundbox line of credit any time, and only pay when you draw funds.

 Get started quickly: To sign up, simply enter an email address, your phone number, and create a password.
-Next, click to connect your accounting software or your business bank account to give us insight into your business.
+Next, choose to connect your business band account and accounting software or just your business bank account by itself to give us insight into your business.
 We built Fundbox from the ground-up with small businesses in mind.
 We can give you a credit decision in under 3 minutes.* Fundbox looks at your business data including outstanding invoices, transactions, and customers, to determine whether or not you’re a good fit for Fundbox Credit.

 Speedy Delivery.
 When you draw funds, they transfer to your account as soon as the next business day.

 Easy Repayments: If approved, you can draw up to your credit limit, which can be as high as $100,000.
 Choose 12 or 24 weeks repayment terms.
 Fundbox charges a simple weekly fee.
 Fees start at 4.66% of the drawn amount.
 Fundbox automatically debits your bank account so your never have to remember to make a repayment (though you do need to make sure you have enough money in your account each Wednesday when your account is debited).
 The best thing is that you can repay early and Fundbox will waive the remaining fees.
 Since Fundbox’s fees are flat, this means you can save a lot.
 With Fundbox, there are no subscription, setup fees, or inactivity fees.
 You only pay when you draw, and you always know the amount you owe before committing to anything.

 How to Apply for Fundbox and What Are The Requirements?